-(College of Letters & Sciences, College of Agricultural and Environmental Sciences, and College of Biological Sciences)
+(College of Letters & Sciences, College of Agricultural & Environmental Sciences, and College of Biological Sciences)

 Michael E. Oskin, Ph.D., Chairperson of the Department

 Department Office.
 Earth & Planetary Sciences; 2119 Earth & Physical Sciences; 530-752-0350; http://geology.ucdavis.edu/